Chrissie Hynde: Other musical projects

 On April 10, 1999, Hynde led the memorial concert "Here, There and Everywhere – A Concert for Linda" for her late close friend Linda McCartney at the Royal Albert Hall, London.
 Proceeds went to animal rights charities.
-The Pretenders were the backing band for all artists.

 In 1999, Hynde played guitar and sang vocals with Sheryl Crow on the song "If It Makes You Happy" during a concert in Central Park.
-Hynde is mentioned prominently in the lyrics of the Terence Trent D'Arby song "Penelope Please".
+Hynde is mentioned prominently in the lyrics of the Terence Trent D'Arby song "Penelope Please."
 In 1998, Hynde sang a duet with her friend Emmylou Harris, "She", accompanied by the Pretenders on the Gram Parsons tribute album, Return of the Grievous Angel: A Tribute to Gram Parsons.
 Hynde had previously reviewed Gram and Emmylou's debut country rock classic, GP.
 The version merges Emmylou's country rock and Hynde's reggae-tinged new wave.
 Hynde also recorded a song called "Cry (If You Don't Mind)" with the Spanish band Jarabe de Palo for their album Un metro cuadrado – 1m².
 She supplied the voice for Siri, the clouded leopard in the movie Rugrats Go Wild (2003) in which she sang a duet with Bruce Willis.

 In 2004, Hynde moved to São Paulo, Brazil, for a couple of months in order to play with Brazilian musician Moreno Veloso.
-She was also the vocalist on Tube & Berger's 2004 No. 1 Hot Dance Airplay track "Straight Ahead".
+She was also the vocalist on Tube & Berger's 2004 No. 1 Hot Dance Airplay track "Straight Ahead."
 The track gave Hynde a No. 1 track on the Billboard charts.
-Likewise in 2005, Hynde duetted with Ringo Starr on a song entitled "Don't Hang Up" which can be heard on Starr's album Choose Love.
-Also in 2005, she collaborated with Incubus on a song called "Neither Of Us Can See".
+Likewise in 2005, Hynde duetted with Ringo Starr on a song entitled "Don't Hang Up," which can be heard on Starr's album Choose Love.
+Also in 2005, she collaborated with Incubus on a song called "Neither Of Us Can See."
 The song is on the soundtrack album for Stealth.

 On October 17, 2008, she was an opening act for fellow Akron-area musicians Devo at a special benefit concert at the Akron Civic Theater for then-presidential candidate Barack Obama.
 The Black Keys, another Akron-based band, and the then up-and-coming solo artist, Rachel Roberts, performed prior to her.